ldss-project/statistics-service/README.md

 ---

-The service which handles the user scores in the application.
+A service which handles the scores of the users of an application.

+See documentation at the [repository webpage](https://ldss-project.github.io/statistics-service).